-AHB is ready to meet the challenges of the unique year ahead, and limited class space is still available.
+AHB is ready to meet the challenges of the unique year ahead, and limited space is still available in select classes for the 2021-22 school year.
 To learn more request a virtual tour.

 The AHB Model

 AHB has a progressive educational model, where social-emotional learning is prioritized right alongside high academic standards.
 Our small K-8 school has an already-established model that includes a low student-to-teacher ratio and condensed schedule.
 We are accustomed to getting a lot done in a short amount of time, and we know how to effectively partner with parents to support academic growth both in the classroom and at home.
-These aspects mean that our school has some unique advantages as we face the challenging and unprecedented year ahead.
+These aspects mean that our school has some unique advantages as we face the challenges of educating children during the pandemic.